World Pulses Day 2023: Date, Theme, History, Significance, Key Facts, and More

 9. “The greatest wealth is Health.” – Unknown

 10. “Sorry, there’s no magic bullet.
-You gotta eat healthy and live healthy to be healthy and look healthy.
+You gotta eat healthily and live healthily to be healthy and look healthy.
 End of story.” – Morgan Spurlock